 How Birds Molt

 As feathers age, the quills loosen in their shafts and it is not until they are ready to fall out that new feathers begin to grow.
-The new feathers, then, create visible gaps in a bird's plumage, particularly in the wings and tail, where shorter feathers are more noticeable.
-On the body, nearby feathers overlap the bare space so the bird's skin is not exposed, but the bird may look scruffy and its markings will be indistinct until the molt is complete.
+The new feathers then create visible gaps in a bird's plumage, particularly in the wings and tail where shorter feathers are more noticeable.
+Nearby feathers on the body overlap the bare space so the bird's skin is not exposed, but the bird may look scruffy and its markings will be indistinct until the molt is complete.

 Molting requires a tremendous amount of energy, and birds do not molt during the breeding season or migration periods when that energy is needed for nesting or traveling.
-The most common molting period is just after the breeding season when food sources are still abundant but chicks are no longer so demanding, and birds can focus their energy on refreshing their plumage just before migration.
+The most common molting period is just after the breeding season when food sources are still abundant but chicks are no longer so demanding, when birds can focus their energy on refreshing their plumage just before migration.
 The second most common period is just before the breeding season when food sources are increasing but there are not yet any chicks to care for; this is the time when many birds develop their attractive breeding plumage.

 The Dangers of Molting

 Molting can be a dangerous period for birds if there are not sufficient resources for them to molt properly.
 Flying may be difficult if not impossible while molting, which makes birds more susceptible to predators, and while feathers are missing, a bird's insulation and protection from poor weather are compromised.
 If a bird does not get proper nutrition while molting, its feathers may be thinner or poorly formed, creating difficulties that can last for months or years.

 Backyard birders can help ease the dangers of molting by providing a rich, reliable food source for birds to take advantage of, along with safe, secure shelter for birds that become more elusive and shy while molting.
 If birds trust their habitat to meet their molting needs, they will stay around during this uncertain period, giving birders the opportunity to witness molting firsthand and enjoy ever more intimate knowledge of their favorite feathered friends.